nodefleet/superapp-deployment/monitoring-stack/README.md

 # Canopy monitoring stack overview

-The following docker-compose.yaml contains the following software for monitoring purposes: prometheus, grafana for monitoring and cadvisor and node-exporter for container and server metrics respectively and traefik for loadbalancing purposes
+This  docker-compose.yaml contains the following software stack for production grade and monitoring purposes; prometheus, grafana for monitoring and cadvisor and node-exporter for container and server metrics respectively and traefik for loadbalancing purposes

 We added a [.env](./.env) which is the file we use to parametrice all configurations in order to setup your personal canopy monitoring stack.
-It is intented to run by default for local testing but can be easily modified via .env variable to be configured for staging/production purposes
+It is intented to run by default for local testing but can be easily modified via .env variable to be configured for more robust staging/production purposes

 ## Setup